Illustration by Charis Tsevis. View more of his work here

 That’s the sort of player he has often been – an insanely talented individual with the ability to turn a game on its head, but one who also lacked consistency.
 For many, he is one of football’s biggest luxuries because when he’s in the mood he can treat spectators to some splendid manoeuvres.
 Take him out of the game or impose some roughhousing on him, however, and he loses so much of his edge, often causing him to over-indulge in frills and chichi as a distraction.

 The truth is we have yet to see the real Robinho arrive and he has long since slipped from the conversation about the game’s best players.
-Synonymous now with the tag of a faded footballer fumbling in the dark of the Chinese Super League with Guangzhou Evergrande having left Santos once again, it has been sad to see such an unrestrained talent lose his famous fizz.
+Synonymous now with the tag of a faded footballer fumbling in the dark of formerly the Chinese Super League with Guangzhou Evergrande and now Atlético Mineiro in Brazil, it has been sad to see such an unrestrained talent lose his famous fizz.

 Nevertheless, he has some amazing achievements to be proud of.
-With as many as 99 international caps to his name, he has become more of a symbol for the Canarinha than many like to give him credit for, and he’s just a whisker away from joining an elite list of Brazil internationals who have managed to reach the magnificent milestone of a century of appearances.
-With Cláudio Taffarel, Lúcio, Roberto Carlos and Cafu the only players ahead of him, he’s in pretty impressive company.
+With as many as 100 international caps to his name, he has become more of a symbol for the Canarinha than many like to give him credit for.
+With only Cláudio Taffarel, Lúcio, Roberto Carlos and Cafu as the only players ahead of him in terms of caps won, he’s in pretty impressive company.
 Add this to the 28 goals he’s netted since his debut and it’s clear he’s been a key figure with a good rapport, despite a patchy appearance record.
 Simply put, just a handful more goals would lift him into the top 10 goalscorers in Brazilian history.

-His unlikely appearances for the national team in 2015 showed us all what he can still achieve.
-After all, he was undoubtedly their best player at the Copa América, proving himself to be a worthy replacement for Neymar.
-Whether or not he can force his way into the set-up again remains to be seen, but a late career surge would offer him the chance to become a true leader with more maturity and resolve than ever before.
+His unlikely recent appearances for the national team showed us all what he can still achieve.
+After all, he was undoubtedly their best player at the Copa América in 2015, proving himself to be a worthy replacement for Neymar.
+Whether or not he can force his way into the first team again remains to be seen, and is unlikely, but a late career surge would offer him the chance to become a true leader with more maturity and resolve than ever before.

 As it transpired, he wound up ignoring the clock in the midst of his jam-packed journey when he would have been better suited to building his own legacy to stand the test of time.
 The question now is, can he wind it back?